 We ask you to fill out an online application and submit a number of supporting documents.
-New students can apply for a financial award at the same time as they apply for admission.
-The application for a financial award and any supporting documents will in no way affect the admissions decision.
+New students can apply for a tuition award after having submitted their application for admissions.
+The application for a tuition award and any supporting documents will in no way affect the admissions decision.
 To apply, just follow these steps:

 Contact the Admissions Team if you have any questions about the procedure or your award.

-To accept a financial award, you must confirm your attendance and complete all the steps in the online confirmation process, as detailed in your acceptance email.
-Please pay attention to any dates on the financial award letter as the offer may only be valid for a limited time and may be different from other admission deadlines.
-The official award is final, but in certain cases you may request a re-evaluation of your file by submitting a written appeal to your admissions counselor.
+To accept a tuition award, you must confirm your attendance and complete all the steps in the online confirmation process, as detailed in your acceptance email.
+Please pay attention to any dates on the tuition award letter as the offer may only be valid for a limited time and may be different from other admission deadlines.
+The official award is final, but in certain cases you may request a re-evaluation of your file (contact your Admissions Counselor to learn how to submit an appeal).

 The amount in your award letter is for a full-time course schedule.
 Should your credit load decrease or increase in future semesters, you’ll maintain the same percentage of the financial award.
 In other words, your award amount will be pro-rated.

 If you’re an American student or U.S. permanent resident, please read the loan eligibility information outlined in your award letter carefully.
-Let your admissions counselor know right away if you plan on applying for loans and make sure to read our step-by-step guide for loans at AUP [pdf].
+Let your admissions counselor know right away if you plan on applying for loans.

-Current undergraduate students who have never received a financial award can submit a financial award application and the required supporting documents to be considered for a financial award for the following semester.
+Current undergraduate students who have never received a tuition award can submit a tuition award application and the required supporting documents to be considered for a tuition award for the following semester.
 A minimum cumulative GPA of 3.0 is required to be considered.
-Contact mfoucheaup.edu to receive a copy of the online application form and a list of supporting documents required.
+Completing the application well before the beginning of the semester is encouraged.
+New applications will not be considered if a complete application is not on file before the first day of the semester.
+Contact admissionsaup.edu to receive a copy of the online application form and a list of supporting documents required.

-Current undergraduate students receiving only a Global Citizenship Scholarship are not required to take any steps to preserve it, apart from maintaining a minimum cumulative GPA of 3.0.
+Current undergraduate students receiving only a merit award or scholarship, including former Global Citizenship Scholarship awardees must also maintain a minimum cumulative GPA of 3.0.

 Students and permanent residents from the United States can obtain U.S. federal and private loans to help finance part or all of their studies.
-Make sure to read our step-by-step guide for loans at AUP [pdf] for more details and instructions on how to apply.
 The available loans are:

 We are Title IV-approved (code G07881) by the United States Department of Education to participate in the federal Direct Loan Program and administer loans to American citizens and permanent residents.
-This loan program gives our students access to Stafford, Parent PLUS and Graduate PLUS loans.
+This loan program gives our students access to Subsidized and Unsubsidized Direct Loans, Parent PLUS and Graduate PLUS loans.
 Our American students can also apply for the private Sallie Mae Smart Option Loan.
-Due to federal regulations, students applying through guaranteed transfer agreements will only be eligible for private loans, and not for federal Stafford and PLUS loans.
+Due to federal regulations, students applying through guaranteed transfer agreements will only be eligible for private loans, and not for federal Subsidized and Unsubsidized Direct Loans and PLUS loans.

-Most undergraduate students take out Stafford loans first and then use the Parent PLUS loan or the Smart Option loan for the balance.
-Eligibility and more detail are provided in the official financial award letter and the step-by-step guide for loans at AUP [pdf].
+Most undergraduate students take out Subsidized and Unsubsidized Direct Loans first and then use the Parent PLUS loan or the Smart Option loan for the balance.
+Eligibility and more detail are provided in the official financial award letter.

 Please note that AUP students are not eligible for the Pell grant, or any other federal grants, as these grants are not applicable to universities that are located outside of the U.S., in accordance with federal regulations.

-With the exception of the private Smart Option loan, which you can apply for directly online through Sallie Mae, all students applying for US federal loans must begin by filling out the FAFSA for each academic year.
+With the exception of the private Smart Option loan, which you can apply for directly online through Sallie Mae, all students applying for US federal loans must begin by filling out the FAFSA (Free Application for Federal Student Aid) for each academic year.

 Once you complete the FAFSA, a copy of the Student Aid Report (SAR) is sent to us electronically if you request it.
 AUP's Title IV code is G07881.
 It’s the student's responsibility to fill out the FAFSA properly and resolve any outstanding issues.

 Filling out the FAFSA does not mean that you have applied for any loans.
 Completing the FAFSA is only the first of several steps required to apply for loans.
 You still need to apply for federal loans online.
-Please refer to the step-by-step guide for loans at AUP [pdf] for instructions.
-You will need to complete the Loan Agreement [pdf], as well.
+You will also need to complete the AUP Loan Plan on your AUP Status page.

 Once you’ve completed your FAFSA and the required steps to apply for loans, the Financial Aid Office initiates the request for your loan funds.
 This process takes about a week.
 Then, Student Accounting Services will credit your student account at The American University of Paris with the corresponding loan amount in Euros.